 Local authorities must prepare adequate emergency plans to deal with the off-site consequences of possible major accidents at upper tier sites, and should review and where necessary revise them.
 They must also test them at specified intervals.

 Local authorities will need to prepare emergency plans for any sites in their area that become upper tier sites as a result of the changes in the Seveso III Directive.

-Land use planning is one of the measures in Seveso intended to mitigate the effects of a major accident in the unlikely event that one occurs.
+Land use planning is one of the measures in the Seveso III Directive intended to mitigate the effects of a major accident in the unlikely event that one occurs.

-The changes to Article 13 ‘Land-use planning’ and Annex 1 of the Seveso III Directive will be implemented through planning legislation which is the responsibility of the Department for Communities and Local Government and the Welsh and Scottish Governments.
+The changes to the land use planning requirements of the Seveso III Directive will be implemented through planning legislation which is the responsibility of the Department for Communities and Local Government and the Welsh and Scottish Governments.